-Broad Street also serves as Gadsden’s hub for fine arts with three outstanding facilities.
+Broad Street also serves as the City of Gadsden’s hub for fine arts with three outstanding facilities.
 Gadsden Museum of Art is open Tuesday through Saturday, and admission is free.
-Imagination Place is designed for children ages 2 to 10.
+Imagination Place, a well-planned children’s museum, is designed for children ages 2 to 10.
 Everything is child-sized to make it easy for kids to explore a town, a grocery store, a train station, a farm, a sunken pirate ship, and more.

 Mary G. Harden Center for Cultural Arts is on the corner of the block in what was once a Belk-Hudson department store.
-The center houses an art gallery, event venues, music and dance studios, and a 72-foot model train running through a replica of Gadsden as it was in the 1940s.
+The center houses an art gallery, event venues, and a 72-foot model train running through a replica of Gadsden as it was in the 1940s.
+It is the home for the Downtown Dance Conservatory and the Etowah Youth Orchestra.
 Visitors can find parking along Broad Street or in the convenient lot behind the museum and center.

 Any meal that begins with a skillet of hot cornbread, a plate of pickled onions, and a bowl of coleslaw is promising enough, but when Top O’ the River adds catfish, shrimp prepared three different ways, stuffed crab, and hushpuppies, the meal goes over the top.
 I’ve seen a lot of seafood platters, and I believe this one must surely be the largest.
 The restaurant also offers grilled and fried crawfish, steaks, chicken, and delicious fruity drinks.

 Combine that with a view of the Coosa River and it becomes swoon-worthy.
-The river, in fact, is a major asset for Gadsden.
+The river, in fact, is a major asset for Gadsden and nearby cities such as Anniston.
 River Rocks Landing has recently been developed, so guests can stay on the river and enjoy the views for a night or more.
 You can stay in a condo or a tiny house, experience glamping, or sleep luxuriously in a five-bedroom home.
 The Current is a riverside snack bar and a great place to watch kayakers navigate the waters.